logo

 Exercises in the First Month of Pregnancy

 Staying active is a good idea, but it’s all about balance.
-Here’s a look at exercises that feel safe and easy in the first month.
+Here are some exercises that feel safe and easy in the first month.

 Content Banner